eldoy/sirloin/README.md

 ```

 ### HTTP SERVER
-Supported request methods are GET, POST, PUT, DELETE and PATCH.
+Supported request framework are GET, POST, PUT, DELETE and PATCH.
 The response and request parameters are standard Node.js HTTP server Incoming and Outgoing message instances.

 The router is just based on string lookup to make it really fast.
 ```javascript